apache/incubator-seata/README.md

 Let's imagine a traditional monolithic application.
 Its business is built up with 3 modules.
 They use a single local data source.

-Naturally, data consistency will be guaranteed by the local transaction.
+Naturally, data consistency is guaranteed by the local transaction.

 ![Monolithic App](https://cdn.nlark.com/lark/0/2018/png/18862/1545296770244-4cedf37e-9dc6-4fc0-a97f-f4240b9d8640.png)